 On the walls, we typically specify 3” beadboard from floor to ceiling to imbue a residence with warmth and continue the beadboard on the ceiling but in a 6” width.
 In older homes, to impart the more rustic feeling of a cannery, we might opt for fir beadboard with a spar varnish for a totally different sense of character but similar level of finish.

 Over the years the overall program of a mudroom has been vastly expanded.
 Thirty years ago, a mudroom might have included a bench, some hooks, and a closet.
 Today, the sky is the limit.
-Even for families with only two young children, we encourage planning for a seemingly oversized mudroom.
+Even for families with one or two children, we encourage planning for a seemingly oversized mudroom.
 As children grow, so do their shoes and those of their friends.
 Without an ample mudroom, sports equipment, backpacks, and the clutter of daily life ends up becoming an eyesore in the kitchen.

 Upon entrance into a mudroom, we typically plan for a place to sit, multiple closets, cubbies, and possibly cabinetry.
 The room should include enough space to receive groceries and packages, and care should be taken to plan for a hallway wide enough to accommodate foot traffic even when others are sitting while removing shoes.

 Adjacent to the mudroom we’ll typically place a half bath and a Costco closet.
 Instead of overwhelming a kitchen with cabinetry, especially in homes where the view out of kitchen windows is paramount, these Costco closets serve as working pantries that hold staples, paper products, and much more.